Self-Improving Robust Preference Optimization: Introduction

 \section{Introduction}

-Reinforcement Learning from Human Feedback (\rlhf) \citep{christiano2017deep} has rapidly become a standard method to align Large Language Models (LLMs).
-One of the main practical issues that all the prominent existing \rlhf methods (offline or online) \citep{ouyang2022training, rafailov2023direct,azar2023general,zhao2023slichf,ahmadian2024basics} encounter is that their optimal solution heavily depends on the training task in terms of the distribution used to generate the preference data (\textit{behavior policy}) \citep{munos2023nash,azar2023general}.
-This makes the existing \rlhf methods prone to out-of-distribution (OOD) tasks \citep{li2024policy,kirk2024understanding} where the evaluation distribution is significantly different from that of the behavior policy.
-Also, whenever the base/SFT models significantly differ from the behavior policy, the dependency of the \rlhf solutions on the behavior policy makes the preference dataset and reward model less useful~\citep{gao2022scaling} as \rlhf may undo the SFT/pretraining.
+Reinforcement Learning from Human Feedback (\rlhf) \citep{christiano2017deep} has quickly become a standard method to align large language models (LLMs).
+A key advantage of \rlhf is that it allows the model to learn from its mistakes, allowing it to not only learn from \emph{good} experiences but also from \emph{bad} experiences and mistakes.
+Despite being able to learn from mistakes, the standard \rlhf-tuned models are not equipped with an innate mechanism to self-improve and correct their mistakes at the time of inference \citep{kumar2024traininglanguagemodelsselfcorrect}.
+If a model makes a critical mistake or omits crucial fact during inference, it struggles to recover.
+Another practical issue that all the prominent \rlhf methods (offline or online) \citep{ouyang2022training, rafailov2023direct,azar2023general,zhao2023slichf,ahmadian2024basics} encounter is that their optimal solution heavily depends on the training task in terms of the distribution used to generate preference data (\textit{behavior policy}) \citep{munos2023nash,azar2023general}.
+This makes existing \rlhf methods vulnerable to the cases in which the evaluation distribution of completions is significantly different from that of the behavior policy~\citep{li2024policy,kirk2024understanding}.

-To address this challenge, we introduce an alternative approach for aligning LLMs from human preferences based on more principled and robust foundations.
+To address these challenges, we introduce an alternative approach for aligning LLMs from human preferences based on more principled and robust foundations.
 Our goal is to find a solution that is robust to the changes in the preference dataset, meaning that changes in the distribution from which the completions are sampled do not affect the final outcome of learning significantly.
 To achieve this goal, we exploit the concept of self-improving \citep{huang2022large,bai2022constitutional} language models.
 By self-improving LLM we refer to a model capable of enhancing its outputs recursively with each inference iteration.
 Our \textbf{S}elf-Improving \textbf{R}obust \textbf{P}reference \textbf{O}ptimization (\srpo) consists of two back-to-back optimization processes: \looseness=-1

 \textbf{(Step 1) In-Context Self-Improving Preference Optimization:} The core idea is to learn an in-context self-improving model $\pi_{\dagger}$:\footnote{From now on, a generative LLM will be considered as equivalent to a distribution or policy $\pi$ from which we can sample completions $y$ with probability $\pi(y|x)$, where $x$ is the context or prompt.} given an \emph{in-context} completion $y$ and a context $x$, the self-improvement model, $\pi_{\dagger}$, outputs an improved completion $y'$ with probability $\pi_{\dagger}(y'|y,x)$ from which sampled completions are most preferred to completion $y$ according to the human preference model $p$.
 As explained later, it turns out that this problem, in its KL-regularized form, can be expressed as a well-defined preference optimization problem and solved analytically.
 Furthermore, the solution can be estimated through a supervised direct preference optimization scheme similar to the approach used by \citet{rafailov2023direct} and \citet{azar2023general}.